sensible-contract/sensiblequery-deploy/README-EN.md

 ### Key configuration

-* Intranet IP address (172.31.88.41  should be replaced with the actual node address.
+Intranet IP address (172.31.88.41  should be replaced with the actual node address.

+You also can change `extra_hosts` in docker-compose.yaml.

 * chain.yaml

     rpc: "http://172.31.88.41:16332"